 If you’re using an older record player, it's likely that the output is phono level.
-This means that if you plugged the output of your record player directly into the line-level inputs on a computer audio interface, the signal would be too weak to record.
-One option is to buy a "phono preamp."
-This is a small box that boosts a phono-level signal up to line level.
-There are a number of phono preamps on the market, like the Rolls VP29.
+This means that if you plugged the output of your record player directly into the line-level inputs on a computer audio interface, the signal would not have been compensated for the RIAA EQ curve.
+One option is to buy a phono preamp, such as the Rolls VP29.
 Such a setup will look something like this:

 If you have a stereo system at your disposal, you may not need an external phono preamp.
 Look at the back of your stereo receiver.
 If it has designated inputs for phono, then you're halfway there.
 Plug your turntable into the phono input.
 Most stereo receivers have outputs as well.
 People used to make copies of recordings with external cassette decks.
 Most stereo receivers were designed to route the audio coming in from a record player and send it to the "tape out" to be recorded by the cassette deck.
 In this case, instead of recording to a cassette deck, you will be recording to a computer.
 The setup will look something like this:

-No matter what method you use to connect a record player to a computer, you’re going to need audio software in order to record and edit the digital audio.
-B&H sells a full range of very capable audio production software, but if you’re on a tight budget, there’s a free audio recording program available for Mac, Windows and even GNU/Linux, called Audacity.
-I recently recorded some vinyl into my computer with a Audio Technica AT-LP60 USB turntable using Audacity.
+No matter what method you use to connect a record player to a computer, you’re going to need audio software to record and edit the digital audio.
+B&H sells a full range of very capable audio production software, but if you’re on a tight budget, there’s a free audio-recording program available for Mac, Windows, and even GNU/Linux, called Audacity.
+I recently recorded some vinyl into my computer with a turntable using Audacity.
 Below you will find a few pointers I can share from my experience.

 Tips on Using Audacity Software

-When you open Audacity for the first time, it can be a bit confusing, trying to figure out how the software operates.
+When you open Audacity for the first time, trying to figure out how the software operates can be a bit confusing.
 You’re essentially looking at a blank box with a few buttons and controls at the top.
 If you’re using a USB turntable and it’s plugged into the computer with a USB cable and powered on, the first thing you want to do is adjust the preferences in Audacity.
 On a Mac, this is accomplished by clicking on “Audacity” in the top menu bar and selecting Preferences from the dropdown menu.